aviuxd/showcon/README.md

 Allows designers and developers to create easy to maintain and extenadable icon library.
 Does not work with latest NodeJS please use [NVM](https://github.com/creationix/nvm) to use `nodejs 6.5`.

-## How to use

-1. Download the zip file and unzip
+## Installation and Usage

+1. Clone this repo and 'cd' into the folder in terminal.
-2. Terminal into the app folder and initialize by installing dependencies using
+2. Install dependencies using

 	npm install (Test it out)

 3. Add your icons to `icons` folder.
-4. Terminal into the app folder and start the by typing `node app.js` .
+4. Terminal into the app folder and start the by typing `node app.js`.
 5. Go into the browser and open `localhost:35700` to view your icons on the page.
+6. `showcon/icons' folder is watched by Showcon while running.
+You can continue adding removing icons from the folder and refreshing the page will provide latest list of icons.

 ## Customization

 1. In the `showcon/public` folder you can customize the `index.html` to suit your specific needs.
 2. All CSS customization can be done by editing files in `public/less` folder.